Choosing the right sofa for your room can make the difference between an airy, open space, and a room that feels over-crowded.

 What is the Average Height of a Sofa?

-Although sofas have different seat heights, the typical average couch size range is 15 to 20 inches high off the floor.
+Although sofas have different seat heights, the typical average couch size range is 15 to 20 inches high off the floor plan.
 The average height for your sofa is around 1.5 feet off the floor.
 Make sure your sofa’s height can accommodate the people who will sit on it the most.

 An average backrest is about 30 to 36-inch high.
 Choose a low-profile sofa if you have a small room with a modern décor because they have a streamlined design.
 If your room has a tall ceiling, get a sofa with a taller backrest.